 Each student at Star of the Sea College is a member of one of four Houses: AVE (yellow), FAY (green), NAGLE (blue) or STELLA (red).
-Inter-house competitions are held annually across athletics, swimming, drama and debating, as well as a House Music Festival.
+Inter-house competitions are held annually across athletics, swimming and diving, drama and debating, as well as a House Music Festival.
 These events foster a strong sense of identity with each student’s House.

 The crest for Ave – featuring a series of hands clasped in a continuous circle of friendship and unity – combines the two elements of the original name of the House.
 The hands symbolise the warm and inclusive nature of the school to all members of its community, while the rose represents the original Marian Rose.
 Throughout the ages, Mary has taken on very different guises – one of these was the five-petalled rose, which was a symbol of her inner beauty and fragility.
 A small star in the centre of the crest ties together all the elements of welcome, Mary and Star of the Sea College.